NXP Semiconductors: Controversies

-In March 2013, NXP locked out workers at its plant in Bangkok, Thailand.
-The reason was stalled negotiations over a new work schedule with their trade union, which was affiliated with the Confederation of Thai Electrical Appliances, Electronic Automobile & Metalworkers (TEAM).
+In March 2013, NXP locked out workers at its plant in Bangkok, Thailand, due to stalled negotiations over a new work schedule with their trade union, which was affiliated with the Confederation of Thai Electrical Appliances, Electronic Automobile & Metalworkers (TEAM).
 Management then called in small groups of workers, asked them if they agreed with the union's demands, and told them to leave if they did.
 They were not able to enter the factory the next day.
 In response, TEAM staged protests outside the factory and on March 13 outside the Dutch embassy and also filed a complaint with the National Human Right Commission.
 On April 29, mediation by the Ministry of Labour led to the signing of a memorandum that passed the decision over the work schedule to the Labour Relations Committee.
 The committee decided on June 20 that the new work schedule did not violate Thai labour law; however, the National Human Rights Committee decided otherwise and recommended the factory should revert to the old schedule.
 NXP continues to demand regular 12-hour shifts.

 In May 2014, the company fired 24 workers at its plant in the special economic zone in Cabuyao, The Philippines.
 The workers were all officials of a trade union affiliated with the Metal Workers Alliance of the Philippines (MWAP).
 Reports said they were fired due to their union functions in negotiations for a new collective bargaining agreement.
-Factory owners claimed the workers were fired after refusing to work on April 9, while workers said they had not been paid for two months.
+Factory owners claimed the workers were fired after refusing to work on 9 April, while workers said they had not been paid for two months.
 IndustriALL and its affiliated unions in the Philippines condemned the dismissals.
 In September, MWAP and NXP reached an agreement by which 12 of the fired workers were reinstated and the other 12 received separation packages.
 NXP also committed itself to a long-term wage increase.
 In the summer of 2015, a member of the Dutch parliament questioned trade minister Lilianne Ploumen regarding NXP's behaviour.